-2021 GRADUATE STUDENT RESEARCH PROGRAM
+PRESIDENT'S UNDERGRADUATE STUDENT RESEARCH PROGRAM

-Research takes different forms depending on the discipline; the Creative Arts Track is complementary to the Traditional Research Track.
+Research takes different forms depending on the discipline; the Creative Arts Track is complementary to the Traditional Research Track under the President's Undergraduate Student Research Program.
 The goal of the Creative Arts Track is to provide an avenue of support to those projects of creation and/or presentation of works of creative art.
 Eligible projects are those in areas supported by the National Endowment for the Arts: Arts Education, Dance, Design, Folk & Traditional Arts, Literature, Media Arts (Film/Radio/Television), Museums, Music, Music Theatre, Opera, Presenting, Theatre, and Visual Arts.